joelday/vscode-docthis/README.md

 - Adds support for hungarian notation for functions and methods.
 Controlled using the `docthis.enableHungarianNotationEvaluation` option.

 ### 0.3.4
 - Adds support for including a @description tag for functions and methods.
-Controlled using the `docthis.includeDescriptionTag"` option.
+Controlled using the `docthis.includeDescriptionTag` option.

 ### 0.3.3
 - Adds support for jumping to the description location of the inserted comment.
 Controlled using the `docthis.enableJumpToDescriptionLocation` option.